bdorney/CMS_GEM_Analysis_Framework/README.txt

         The framework can run in an analysis mode, which has three configurations, and it can run in a comparison mode which has one configuration.
-The three configurations of the analysis mode have the analyzeUniformity executable analyze raw data taken with RD51 Scaleable Readout System and unpacked amoreSRS.
-In the comparison mode the analyzeUniformity executable is used to compare plots across multiple Framework output files.
+The three configurations of the analysis mode have the frameworkMain executable analyze raw data taken with RD51 Scaleable Readout System and unpacked amoreSRS.
+In the comparison mode the frameworkMain executable is used to compare plots across multiple Framework output files.

         The 1st analysis configuration is the "series" mode which will analyze all of the input files